Operation Undergo: Calais

 The next stages would be the 7th Canadian Brigade advance through Coquelles and flooded ground to Fort Nieulay and a frontal attack on Calais by the Regina Rifles, following a railway by boat across more flooded ground to the south-west of the city's factory area.
 These advances were difficult, the defenders held their ground and had to be overrun step-by-step.
 The Canadian Scots were ordered to make a night attack along the coast to Fort Lapin.
 On 27 September, the Canadians withdrew temporarily during an attack by heavy bombers on German strongpoints.
 Fort Lapin fell only after further air attacks and support from tanks and flame-throwing tanks.
-The Winnipegs, again assisted by flame-throwing tanks, captured Fort Nieulay and the Reginas reached their immediate target, the factory district.
+The Royal Winnipeg Rifles, again assisted by flame-throwing tanks, captured Fort Nieulay and the Reginas reached their immediate target, the factory district.

 Further advances were made by the 7th Canadian Brigade on 28 September but two companies of the Canadian Scots, having crossed the canal protecting Calais' western side, were pinned down and cut off until the truce.
 Plans were in hand for further crossings into the city when Schroeder requested that Calais be declared an open city.
 This was rejected as a delaying tactic but a truce was agreed on 29 September to allow the safe evacuation of 20,000 civilians.
 Plans were laid for an attack on Calais supported by more air attacks as soon as the truce expired at noon on 30 September.

 The Canadians attacked immediately after the truce expired, despite German attempts to surrender; Crerar said that "the Hun, if they wished to quit, could march out with their hands up, without arms, and flying white flags in the normal manner".
 Schroeder had ordered the garrison to cease resistance and the 7th Canadian Brigade, entering from the west, met no opposition, German troops surrendering everywhere.
 It required a Canadian officer, Lt Colonel P. C. Klaehn (C.O. of the Cameron Highlanders), at some personal risk, to enter Calais during an artillery bombardment to accept the formal surrender.
 Schroeder left Calais at 7:00 p.m. and went into captivity.